Overview

 quarterly fee.

 Clients typically grant LBMCIA the authority to deduct fees directly from the client’s account.
-Fees are
+Fees are due

-LBMCIA’s investment advisory fee and to directly remit that advisory fee to LBMCIA in compliance with
+fee and to directly remit that advisory fee to LBMCIA in compliance with regulatory procedures.
+In the limited

-regulatory procedures.
-In the limited event that LBMCIA bills the client directly, payment is due upon
+event that LBMCIA bills the client directly, payment is due upon receipt of LBMCIA’s invoice.
+Upon termination

-promptly refunded, and any earned, unpaid fees will be due and payable.
-Fees for terminated accounts
+of any account, any prepaid, unearned fees will be promptly refunded, and any earned, unpaid fees will be due

-are calculated in a similar way to quarterly billing but are prorated to the date of termination.
+and payable.
+Fees for terminated accounts are calculated in a similar way to quarterly billing but are prorated to

 Margin Accounts: Risks/Conflict of Interest.
 LBMC does not recommend the use of margin for investment

 purposes.
-A margin account is a brokerage account that allows investors to borrow money to buy
+A margin account is a brokerage account that allows investors to borrow money to buy securities.
+The

-securities as collateral.
-By using borrowed funds, the customer is employing leverage that will magnify
+By using borrowed funds, the customer is employing leverage that will magnify both account gains and losses.

-both account gains and losses.
-Should a client determine to use margin, LBMCIA will include the entire
+Should a client determine to use margin, LBMCIA will include the entire market value of the margined assets when

-market value of the margined assets when computing its advisory fee.
-Accordingly, LBMCIA’s fee shall be
+computing its advisory fee.
+Accordingly, LBMCIA’s fee shall be based upon a higher margined account value,

-advisory fee.
-As a result, the potential of conflict of interest arises since LBMCIA may have an economic
+resulting in LBMCIA earning a correspondingly higher advisory fee.
+As a result, the potential of conflict of interest

-disincentive to recommend that the client terminate the use of margin.
-Please Note: The use of margin
+arises since LBMCIA may have an economic disincentive to recommend that the client terminate the use of

-can cause significant adverse financial consequences in the event of a market correction.
-Our Financial
+Please Note: The use of margin can cause significant adverse financial consequences in the event of a market

-regarding the use of margin.
+may have regarding the use of margin.

 General Information on Fees